 Some police officers stop cars on a pretext — for example, a moving violation such as a "defective taillight" or for having "fuzzy dice" on the rearview mirror — so that they may justify a search of the driver, occupants and the interior of the car.
 In many instances, the officer may seek to justify the seizure of items in the car based upon operator consent to the search or upon plain view — that is, the contraband was in full view and its illegal nature was "readily apparent."

-There are several possible arguments as to why the ultimate seizure is impermissible under Pennsylvania law.
+There are several possible arguments as to why ultimate seizure is impermissible under Pennsylvania law.
 The broadest claim is that the stop was based upon a "pretext."
 Pretextual stops are illegal.
-The U.S. Supreme Court, however, has rejected this argument.
-But, the PA Supreme Court has not definitively decided this matter.
-Com v.
+While the U.S. Supreme Court has rejected this argument, the Pennsylvania Supreme Court has not definitively decided this matter [Com v.
 Lehman, 857 A.2d 686 (Pa.Super.
-2004 (pretextual stop of a boat is invalid)].
+(2004), where a pretextual stop of a boat is invalid)].

-If you, or a family member, has been charged with DUI or other drunk driving related charge, contact the Harrisburg DUI Lawyers of Shaffer & Engle Law to talk to us about how we can use our experience for your defense.
+If you or a family member has been charged with DUI or other drunk driving-related charge, contact the Harrisburg DUI Lawyers of Shaffer & Engle Law to talk to us about how we can use our experience for your defense.

 Learn more about DUI arrests on our Criminal Law Blog.